gu-lseg/intro-to-programming/source/appendix_mac.rst

-Appendix A: Windows
+Appendix A: Mac OSX
 *******************

-You interact with python using the `cmd.exe` program.
+You interact with python using the `terminal` program.

-You can find it by searching in the start prompt.
+You can find it by looking in the applications > utilities folder.

 A shortcut:

-1. Press `Windows + R` (the two keys together)
+1. Press `Cmd + space` (the two keys together)
 2. A search prompt pops up.
-3. Type `cmd.exe` and press enter.
+3. Type `terminal` and press enter.

 .. _terminal-101:
 Terminal 101